How to Bulk Enable or Disable WooCommerce Backorders

 • Select type of edit: Prepend

-• Replace existing value with this value: Enter the column key $_stock_status$ or if you have previously filtered your “on backorder” products, you can simply write “On backorder”.
-In any case, be sure to add a blank space after this value.
+• Replace existing value with this value: Enter the column key $_stock_status$ or, if you have previously filtered your “on backorder” products, you can simply write “[On backorder]”.
+In any case, be sure to add a blank space after this value so it reads cleanly.

 • Click on Execute now.